Screening for sickle cell and beta thalassaemia

 Is it particularly difficult with thalassaemia to detect in pre-implantation screening?

-Woman' It's even more difficult than sickle cell, and that was the reason why, when we first applied, that we had to wait such a long time to have the tests, the possibility of being admitted, because they were waiting for this particular piece of equipment to arrive.
+Woman - It's even more difficult than sickle cell, and that was the reason why, when we first applied, that we had to wait such a long time to have the tests, the possibility of being admitted, because they were waiting for this particular piece of equipment to arrive.

-Man' The technology to do it, so we actually had to wait for well over a year before they said, “Okay, we can try to go ahead.”
+Man - The technology to do it, so we actually had to wait for well over a year before they said, “Okay, we can try to go ahead.”
 Because they said, “Yes, we will do it, but when we have got the facility to do so”, which was forthcoming.
 They had already in place for other illnesses, but not yet for the thalassaemia.

-Woman' Thalassaemia has always been the most difficult, and not just here, but where we had it done, because of the need to have this specialist piece of equipment that would analyse the cells.
+Woman - Thalassaemia has always been the most difficult, and not just here, but where we had it done, because of the need to have this specialist piece of equipment that would analyse the cells.

 Shortly after their first attempt, the Italian government passed a law making all pre-implantation screening of embryos illegal.
 At first the couple had hopes they might be able to have an experimental new technique in which the unfertilised egg is screened rather than a fertilised embryo.
-They hoped this would be exempt from the law, but in fact it is also now illegal it Italy*.
+They hoped this would be exempt from the law, but in fact it is also now illegal in Italy*.

 However, since then they have discovered that they may now be able to have PGD in the UK, so they hope to try again.